 What about their Spanish language skills?

 We do plan to keep up with Spanish for the kids as well.
-We have offered Lars a fee for tutoring Anya in Spanish.
+We have offered our son a fee for tutoring our daughter in Spanish.
 We have his 5th grade course work available and he can have 2-3 sessions a week with her.
 The kids also plan to remain in touch via email and Skype with their friends in Spain.
 We have also found some online resources in Spanish for the kids to utilize as they please.

 I think once we get into our travel routine, we will see what type of schedule we can create.
 Working one on one with kids won’t require a 5-7 hour school day.
 We should be able to work a couple of hours a day to cover what we need to.
 Both of our kids do like some structure and a routine.
 So, even if it is as simple as dedicated time each day for schooling, then that is what we will do.
 We will find the groove and not to worry, we will keep you posted on our progress.

 If we were in the USA, we would need to register as an official homeschool and follow certain standards, keep records etc. We will do our best to keep track of everything, but the main goal is to make sure the kids are learning.
 We aren’t concerned about them “falling behind” or “missing out”.
 We are fortunate enough to have 2 smart cookies for kids, so we will keep those brains fed well.

 We don’t know when we will return to the USA or where we would even return to!
 It isn’t clear what they will ask of us to enter the kids in school, but I do know they can’t refuse us entry.
 So, if we don’t have transcripts or beautifully organized records, are they going to kick us out?
 I don’t think so.
 My guess is they would test the kids and see where the land.
 If you are a teacher and you know the answer, please do share with us.